Reduce(`+`, 1:5)

 accumulate(1:5, `+`)

 #> [1] 1 3 6 10 15Same results.
-The differences from base Reduce() are syntactic: .x and .f instead of positional arguments, .init instead of init, no right argument (use reduce(.x, .f, .dir = "backward") instead).
+The differences from base Reduce() are syntactic: .x and .f instead of positional arguments, .init instead of init, and .dir = "backward" instead of right = TRUE.
 The purrr versions also accept lambda-style formulas, though anonymous functions with \() are clearer.

-purrr::reduce2() folds over two lists in parallel, passing an extra argument from the second list at each step:
+Where purrr adds genuine power is reduce2(), which folds over two lists in parallel, handing an extra argument from the second list at each step:

 reduce2(